 European Committee on Democracy and Governance (CDDG)

-The European Committee on Democracy and Governance (CDDG) is the Council of Europe intergovernmental forum where representatives of the member States meet to develop European standards (recommendations, guidelines, reports), to exchange and follow up on the state of democratic governance in Europe, and to work together to strengthen democratic institutions, public administration reforms, decentralisation, citizens’ participation and public ethics, at all levels of government.
+The European Committee on Democracy and Governance (CDDG) is the Council of Europe intergovernmental forum where representatives of the member States meet to develop European standards (recommendations, guidelines, reports), to exchange and follow up on the state of democratic governance in Europe, and to work together to strengthen democratic institutions at all levels of government.

-The Committee provides direct support to member States by way of exchanges among peers and rapid responses to demands regarding legal issues or established practice.
-It also relies on the Centre of Expertise for Good Governance for the development of country-specific programmes and the provision of practical assistance.
+The Committee provides direct support to member States by way of exchanges among peers and rapid responses to demands regarding legal issues or best practice.
+It relies on the Centre of Expertise for Good Governance for the development of country-specific programmes and the provision of practical assistance.
 It also oversees the work of the Division of Elections and Participatory Democracy.

 Democracy and technology

 Digital technologies shape all aspects of life and have an impact on governance and the functioning of democratic institutions.
-The CDDG works to help Council of Europe member States, at all levels of government, to harness the opportunities offered by digital transformation while reducing its risks. (read more…)
+The CDDG works to help Council of Europe member States, at all levels of government, to harness the opportunities offered by digital transformation while managing possible risks connected with this process. (read more...)